mvs-develop/dev.bitshares.works/docs/knowledge_base/kb/broadcasr_trnx.rst

 Witnesses are selected based upon their commitment to remain neutral to blockchain policy.
 Image, for extremely important contracts, a public notify is sometimes used.
 Neither witnesses nor notaries are party to the contract, but they serve a very important role of certifying the the contract was signed by the specified individuals at the specifies time.

-In BitShares witnesses serve a similar role of validating signatures and time-stamping transactions by including them in blocks.
+In DNA witnesses serve a similar role of validating signatures and time-stamping transactions by including them in blocks.

 |